ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 First, you need to create the client with the relevant endpoint URL as follows.
 We will use a Ballerina program with a 'main' function, which will perform the invocation.

 > **Note**: returning `error?` allows you to use the `check` keyword to avoid handling errors explicitly.
 This is only done to keep the code simple.
-But in real production code you may have to explicitly handle those errors.
+However, in real production code, you may have to handle those errors explicitly.

 ```ballerina
 http:Client helloClient = new("http://localhost:9090/hello");